vincentjzy/OpenCorr/7_Software_with_GUI.md

 # 7. Software with GUI

 OpenCorr with GUI is developed using the frame of [Dear ImGui](https://github.com/ocornut/imgui).
-It aims to facilitate the user to process their experimental data.
-Users may download the package from [Releases on GitHub](https://github.com/vincentjzy/OpenCorr/releases) or the Download page on [opencorr.org](https://opencorr.org/Download).
-Unzip it (e.g. using 7-Zip) and run OpenCorr.exe, make sure that the other two DLL files are in the same folder of  OpenCorr.exe.
-This software is developed by a small team (Mr LI Rui, Mr REN Haoqiang and me).
+It aims to facilitate the users to process their experimental data.
+We can download the package from [Releases on GitHub](https://github.com/vincentjzy/OpenCorr/releases) or the Download page on [opencorr.org](https://opencorr.org/Download).
+Unzip it (e.g. using 7-Zip) and run OpenCorr.exe, make sure that the other two DLL files are in the same folder.
+This software is developed by a small team (Mr LI Rui, Mr REN Haoqiang and Dr JIANG Zhenyu).
 Its function and usage experience are far from perfect at the moment.
 Any comments and suggestions are greatly appreciated.

 Figure 7.1 shows the interface to run 2D DIC.
 One reference image and a bunch of target images can be loaded and displayed in the righthand side window.
-You may press the CTRL or SHIFT key to select multiple files in file dialog.
+We can press the CTRL or SHIFT key to select multiple files in file dialog.

 ![image](./img/gui_dic_2d_1.png)